newque/newque-ruby/README.md

 ```
 Each time a request is sent to the Pubsub endpoint, this block will be invoked.
 The `input` argument is an [Input_request](#input-request).

-`.subscribe` takes a block and returns a Thread that evaluates to a Subscription ID.
+`.subscribe` takes a block and returns a Future that evaluates to a Subscription ID.
 That Sub ID can then be given to `.unsubscribe` later to deactivate this specific block.

-The Thread that was returned by `.subscribe` does not resolve until the block is actively listening, which can take a few milliseconds.
+The Future that was returned by `.subscribe` does not resolve until the block is actively listening, which can take a few milliseconds.

 It's possible to call `.subscribe` on the same Pubsub Client many times to register multiple blocks.
 A Pubsub Client doesn't open a connection to the server until a block is registered.